ssinhaleite/machine-learning-projects/README.md

-# age-classifier
+# machine-learning-projects

-Age classifier: given a brain mri, predict the age.
+#Project 01
+- Predicting a person's age from brain MR images